Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/authentication.md

 The [OpenID Connect Plugin](/plugins/ee-openid-connect/) allows you to hook into existing authentication setups using third-party *Identity Providers* (**IdP**) such as Google, Yahoo, Microsoft Azure AD, etc.

-[OIDC](/plugins/ee-openid-connect/) must be used with the “session” method, utilizing cookies for Dev Portal File API requests.
+[OIDC](/plugins/ee-openid-connect/) must be used with the `session` method, utilizing cookies for Dev Portal File API requests.

 Update the following in your Kong Configuration, then restart Kong: